 We monitor and recognise the emerging needs of our customers and respond by providing the products and services that they want and deserve.
 We empower our customers to take good care of their health and we aim to reward them for achieving their goals.
-We also endeavour to establish health networks that improve access to more affordable care for the long term and continue to move along the integrated care path.
+We also endeavour to establish health networks that improve access to more affordable care for the long-term and continue to move along the integrated care path.

-Demonstrating the significant value that Peoplecare places on member opinions of its products, each year we conduct a Member Satisfaction Survey to ask our members via independently commissioned research how we are performing.
+Demonstrating the significant value that Peoplecare places on member opinions of its products, each year we take part in the Member Satisfaction Survey to ask our members via independently commissioned research how we are performing.
 This enables us to look at things from their perspective, listen to their ideas and feedback, and make continual improvements to our offering.

-In the 2016 Member Satisfaction Survey a staggering 96.9% of our members told us they are satisfied with the fund and we're delighted by that!
+In the independent 2017 Member Satisfaction Survey, a staggering 97.3% of our members told us they are satisfied with the fund and we're delighted by that!